andreypopp/K.jl/K.jl/test/basics.md

     ERROR: LoadError: AssertionError: invalid arity
     ⋮

-But it is possible to supply less arguments than the function expects, in this case a new partially applied function is returned:
+But it is possible to supply less arguments than the function's arity, in this case a new partially applied function is returned:

     julia> k"{x+y+z}[1]"